HackerspaceMumbai/HackerspaceMumbai/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Code of Conduct

+Everyone associated with the Hackerspace Mumbai community needs to adhere to this Code of Conduct.

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to ensure participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity, and expression, level of experience, education, social-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we as stewards[ that is as organizers, contributors, and maintainers] pledge to ensure participation in our projects and our community activities a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity, and expression, level of experience, education, social-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.